Guide to car insurance

 The rules for protected NCD will vary depending on your insurance provider, but with our car insurance if you have at least four years’ NCD, we’ll protect it automatically against two fault claims in any three year period.

-Protected No Claim Discount is included as standard for eligible customers with our Saga Car and Saga Essential cover levels.
+Protected No Claim Discount is included as standard for eligible customers with our Saga Plus and Saga Select cover levels.

 Can I drive other cars on my insurance?